 - Proving that the occupier or employer knows of the danger

 - Proving the exposure of asbestos to a specific workplace including location, product as well as linking the source if the exposure is secondary

 - Be able to state through a reputable respiratory disease expert or a medical report that you’re suffering from an asbestos-related illness caused by exposure

 What Happens If the Condition Leads to Death?

 If the employer in question disputes the liability, it can be quite challenging to prove all of these aspects.
 Also, if it is difficult to track down the insurer or if the company doesn’t exist, further difficulties can be found due to the length of time which has passed.
 Quite sadly, someone suffering from an asbestos-related disease may sometimes die before the conclusion of their claim.
 So, what happens?
 The family will get the necessary assistance with Coroner’s investigations from the West Palm Beach Personal Injury Lawyer as well as giving the Coroner details of asbestos exposure and work history.
 The cause of losing a loved one to asbestos-related disease with the emotional devastation is irreplaceable.
-Specialists at Fetterman & Associates, PA will ensure that compensation is obtained by pursuing the case on behalf of next of kin as they work to lessen the financial impact of their premature death.
+Specialists at Fetterman Law will ensure that compensation is obtained by pursuing the case on behalf of next of kin as they work to lessen the financial impact of their premature death.